 PAs seeking the Cardiovascular/Thoracic Surgery CAQ must show they have advanced knowledge and experience in either or both of these surgical subspecialties, above and beyond that expected of entry-level PAs or PAs working in a generalist practice.
-PAs applying for the Cardiovascular/Thoracic Surgery Specialty Examination must have specialty-specific CME, experience in the field, and specific knowledge and/or experience in conducting procedures and being involved in patient cases.
+PAs applying for the Cardiovascular/Thoracic Surgery Specialty Examination must have specialty-specific CME and experience in the field.
 They can begin CAQ process by submitting at least one of the components and the $100 administrative fee.
 They'll have six years to complete all four components for the CAQ, including passing the specialty exam.

 PAs seeking the Cardiovascular/Thoracic Surgery CAQ must also first satisfy two basic pre-requisites: (1) current PA-C certification and (2) possession of a valid, unrestricted license to practice as a PA in at least one jurisdiction in the United States or its territories, or unrestricted privileges to practice as a PA for a government agency.
 (Note: If a PA holds licenses in multiple states, all of the licenses must be unrestricted.)
 The licensure prerequisite is addressed more fully here.

 In the six years before applying for the specialty exam, PAs must earn a minimum of 150 credits of Category 1 CME focused on cardiovascular/thoracic surgery practice, including 50 credits earned within the last two years.
 The 150 required CME credits must include an Advanced Cardiac Life Support course.
 The same 150 credits may also be logged to maintain the PA-C credential.

 How do you know if CME activities are related to cardiovascular/thoracic surgery?
 Use your best judgment.
 (Keep in mind that the credits may be subject to a CME auditing process.)